 Director of Technology and Instructional Design

-Mr. Cajski has served as Director of Technology and Instructional design since August 2016.
+Mr. Cajski has served as Director of Technology and Instructional Design since August 2016.
 He is responsible for orchestrating CalSWEC’s efforts related to educational technology and distance education, such as online courses, systems, platforms, processes, and resources.

-Mr. Cajski has 20 years of experience in web-based training, most recently in leadership and consultant positions at eLearning companies.
+Mr. Cajski has over 20 years of experience in web-based training, most recently in leadership and consultant positions at eLearning companies.
 He earned his M.A. in education at Stanford University.

 Director of Integrated Behavioral Health Program